SSSTA/haskell.doc/README.md

-# haskell.doc
+# many.doc
-The docker files to create the containers in which there are the Haskell's documents, users guide, etc.
+This repo holds the Dockerfiles and scripts to create any kind of the document which hold in docker.

+The build will run.with the travis-ci.